Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Zero forcing and leaky forcing on Hopi rectangle graphs

-Proceeding inductively, in each subsequent round the newly colored vertices horizontally force their unique white neighbor.
-Examples of these forcing processes can be seen in Figure \ref{fig:Zfexample}.
-Hence, by induction on the rounds of forcing, every vertex of $HD(m,n)$ is eventually colored blue.
+Furthermore, we can see this set forces the entire graph blue by forcing horizontally across the graph, examples of which can be seen in Figure \ref{fig:Zfexample}.
+Hence, by induction on the rounds of forcing, every vertex of $HD(a,b)$ is eventually colored blue. \end{proof}